Sports in Punjab, India: Kikli ()

-Adhi chharhapa ()
+Adhi chharhappa ()

 This is played by two teams of girls with around 6 players in each team.
 Two girls from team 1 will sit on the floor with their legs straight and their feet touching.
 A girl from team 2 will jump over the legs of the girls of team 1, without touching them.
 If she succeeds, two more girls from team 1 will join her team players on the floor thereby widening the area for the next player of team 1 to jump over.
 This carries on until all the girls from team 1 have jumped over the girls if team 2, after which the players of team 1 will sit on the floor.

 Gheeta Pathar ()

 Some pebbles, stones or broken earthenware can be broken further into pieces and used for playing Gheeta Pather.
 The players will draw a circle on the floor and throw 5 pieces into the circle.
 The aim of the game is to throw each stone into the air and catch it before it falls without touching the other stones.
 The player must collect all the stones in one hand.